f00b4r0/ucode-adsbx-stats/README.md

    intervals (at least not without using uloop - not available on !OpenWrt, and here again, it doesn't matter: this will only introduce some jitter in local map refresh rate);
+ - Finally no data is sent when there is no aircraft records.
+This does not affect the feeder uptime stats.

 All these tweaks contribute to making the tool much faster, much less CPU heavy, light on memory usage, and thus much more suitable for underpowered systems